 Your vet will ask you about your dog’s recent medical history and whether you have noticed any other signs, such as weight loss or vomiting.
 It is important to try to work out if they have no interest in food or if your dog is hungry but not managing to eat for some reason – in these cases, they will show interest in food and sometimes attempt to eat, but then give up or sometimes run backwards.
 It’s likely your vet will give your dog a thorough examination and check their teeth to make sure that’s not the source of their problems.
 They may also run some tests, such as X-rays, ultrasound, taking blood, urine and faecal samples, to check for illness and disease.

 Your vet will be able to advise on treatment after determining the underlying reason your dog has lost their appetite.
 If they have dental disease and sore teeth, they may need some teeth extracted under general anaesthetic.
 If your pet is anorexic due to disease, treatment will depend on the diagnosis.

 It’s important to get your dog eating again as soon as possible.
 If your vet has advised you to tempt your dog to eat, here are some tips:

 - try different brands of pet food

-- try hand feeding and check that his nose is clean (the smell of the food helps to stimulate their appetite)
+- check your dog’s nose is clean (the smell of food may help stimulate their appetite)